openqueue-io/openqueue-ui-console/README.md

 # openqueue-ui-console
-Console for queue owner to monitor and control the queue.
+Console for queue owners to monitor and control the queue.